WANTED:

 Partner (or friends) welcome with advance notice.

-Bullet Crew Meeting
+ORCA 3 Crew Meeting

 The annual O.R.C.A members meeting and dinner will be held at the same venue in coming years.